The Employment Law Review: Argentina

 Although post-employment non-compete agreements are neither prohibited nor expressly regulated under Argentine law, the enforceability of such agreements may be questionable in light of the constitutional right to work, as contemplated by Section 14 of the Constitution.
-Based on case law, to be enforceable, a post-employment non-compete agreement should be justified by the position of the employee (e.g., chief financial officer, chief executive officer), be limited to specific activities and territory, have a time limit4 and be subject to reasonable consideration.
+Based on case law, to be enforceable, a post-employment non-compete agreement should be justified by the position of the employee (e.g., chief financial officer, chief executive officer), be limited to specific activities and territory, have a time limit3 and be subject to reasonable consideration.

 i Working time

 Working hours must not exceed eight hours per day and 48 hours per week, and night shifts (9pm to 6am) must not exceed seven hours.
-Working hours in unhealthy places (e.g., where the employee may be exposed to hazardous substances or a higher risk of injury) should not exceed six hours per day or 36 hours per week.
+Working hours in places deemed to be unhealthy (e.g., where the employee may be exposed to hazardous substances or a higher risk of injury) should not exceed six hours per day or 36 hours per week.
 Regarding rotating shifts or teams, the duration of the working hours may be extended beyond eight hours per day or 48 hours per week, but under no circumstances may they exceed 144 hours every three weeks.
 These rules apply uniformly throughout the country.

 The distribution of working hours is an exclusive right of the employer and no administrative authorisation is required to establish labour schedules.